Frequently Asked Questions

 Are there any elective modules?

 Yes, at the moment of enrollment you have to chose between Professional Skills and Research Skills.
 It will also be possible to enroll for the second module as an extracurricular.
-For the online master, there are no electives.

 How do I know I have been accepted into the program?